-There are ways you can overcome those urges, but you have to make a choice to fight them when they come.
+There are ways you can overcome self-harm urges, but you have to make a choice to fight them when they come.
 I was told that urges usually last 3-5 minutes.
-Try to focus your mind on other things for 3-5 minutes and if the urge has passed - you did great!
+Try to focus your mind on other things for 3-5 minutes, and if the urge has passed - you did great!
 You may give in, and that's okay.
 Really it is!
 If you give in to an urge, pick yourself up and dust yourself off.
-Give it another go because they'll be a time where you can do it- you will win.
+Give it another go because there will be a time where you can do it and you will win.

-Things I found helpful to distract me:
+Here is a list of things I found helpful to distract me:

-* Get some play dough or plasticine and roll it in your hands
+- Get some play dough or plasticine and roll it in your hands.

-- Create a box and fill it with things that make you smile- this may be photographs, it may be a blanket, bubbles, some music, phone numbers of your friends or family- maybe put the numbers of some helplines in there too.
+- Create a box and fill it with things that make you smile.
+This may be photographs, it may be a blanket, bubbles, some music and phone numbers of your friends or family.
+You could even put the numbers of some helplines in there too.

 - Speak to a friend or someone in your family if you can.

 - And remember... you are stronger than the negative thoughts, the urges, and the situations you find yourself in.
 Keep going.